ghostoninternet/PhucPhuc-Vault/Introduction to Git and Github/Week 2.md

 `git checkout -p {{file's name}}`
 --> Checkout individual changes instead of a whole file.
 This will ask you change by change if you want to go back to the previous snapshot or not.
 `git reset HEAD {{file's name}}`
---> Unstages the changes of a file
+--> Unstages the changes of a file.
+Move all files out of the staging area.
 `git reset -p`
 --> Get git to ask you which specific changes you want to reset.
 `git add *`